sindresorhus/package-json/readme.md

 ## Related

-- [`npm-keyword`](https://github.com/sindresorhus/npm-keyword) - Get a list of npm packages with a certain keyword
+- [npm-keyword](https://github.com/sindresorhus/npm-keyword) - Get a list of npm packages with a certain keyword
+- [npm-user](https://github.com/sindresorhus/npm-user) - Get user info of a npm user
+- [npm-email](https://github.com/sindresorhus/npm-email) - Get the email of a npm user

 ## License